TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 7/Judges 7.10.md

 ---

-But if thou fear to go down, go thou with Purah thy servant down to the camp:
+But if you are afraid to go down, go with Purah your servant down to the camp: